jjvanzon/JJs-Reference-Architecture/practices-and-principles.md

 - Read the error message
 - Google the error message.

+### Quick and Dirty / Dirty (👎)

+`< TODO: Describe. >`

 ### Reproduce the Bug

 `< TODO: Write something about it.
 Look if other texts are present already in this document and use them / move them. >`

+### Right Solution Easier than Workaround

+That the right solution might be easier than a supposedly easier intermediate solution.
+That is something to keep in mind.

+### Short Term / Long Term Solution

+We all find ourselves with seemingly not enough time to do everything and do them right.
+Often next to the best solution, there is a short-term alternative solution.
+While it is time-critical you can execute a short term solution and after that take some time to do it right, so it won't cause problems in the future.

 ### Smaller Test